 The award is given to an American college or university administrator or trustee, or to a board of trustees as a group, in recognition of an outstanding contribution to shared governance, preferably during the previous year.

 Nominations are submitted in the form of supporting letters and biographical material.
-The local AAUP chapter traditionally provides the primary nomination of the award.
+The local AAUP chapter traditionally provides the primary nomination for the award.
 Candidates should have demonstrated achievement in the realm of shared governance that either goes above and beyond what one would normally expect of an individual or governing board or significantly extends the conception and scope of shared governance.

 The criteria to be discussed in the nomination letters are: